 Very severe allergies may require you to carry an epinephrine autoinjector (EpiPen), which allows you to immediately inject yourself with a high dose of epinephrine if you accidentally eat something you are allergic to.
 This can be life-saving if you go into anaphylaxis far from a hospital.
 If your allergy is serious enough to send you into anaphylaxis, it’s a good safety precaution to always carry an EpiPen in case you accidentally eat something that’s been cross-contaminated (for example, if a food service worker forgets to change her gloves between someone else’s peanut butter sandwich and your tuna salad).

-As you spend more and more time on the Paleo diet, you might notice that some of your allergies or intolerances begin to disappear, or at least become less severe.
+As you spend more and more time on Paleo, you might notice that some of your allergies or intolerances begin to disappear, or at least become less severe.
 This might be because your gut is healing – as described above, the leaky gut symptoms caused by eating gluten can cause you to become intolerant of all kinds of other foods (most commonly dairy).
 When you eliminate gluten from your diet, and give your intestinal wall a chance to heal itself, the problems with some other foods might suddenly disappear.
 This requires some time and patience (it’s a good idea to wait a few months for your gut to fully heal before you start experimenting) but it’s always an exciting discovery to find that you suddenly can eat a food you thought you couldn’t.

 Diagnosing and living with food sensitivities or allergies can be difficult and frustrating, especially if you have an uncommon allergy that isn’t labeled on most food products.
 But be patient with yourself and our digestive system: get rid of food toxins first (whether or not you have an obvious reaction to them), and give your body a few months to heal before you try allergy testing for everything you can plug into Google and find a blog about.
 As you start testing yourself further, remember to leave enough time between tests to fully observe the results, and try not to get discouraged if you don’t find the culprit immediately.
 You’ll find it eventually – and when you do, you’ll be able to enjoy your newfound health and eat other foods joyfully and confidently.